vindar/tgx/docs/intro_api_2D.md

 Install Bitbank2's **AnimatedGIF** library from the Arduino library manager / PlatformIO or directly from https://github.com/bitbank2/AnimatedGIF.

-Simply include both libraries into the project to activate the bindings between TGX and AnimatedGIF:
+Include both libraries in the sketch to activate the TGX/AnimatedGIF binding:
 ~~~{.cpp}
 #include <tgx.h>
 #include <AnimatedGIF.h>
 ~~~
-Now, we can bind any `AnimatedGIF` decoder object to tgx images by providing it with the generic callback `TGX_GIFDraw` and then we can subsequently decode GIFs using the \ref tgx::Image<color_t>::GIFplayFrame() "Image::GIFplayFrame()" method.
+Open the GIF with the `TGX_GIFDraw` callback, then draw frames into an image with \ref tgx::Image<color_t>::GIFplayFrame() "Image::GIFplayFrame()".

-This method simply wraps around the `playFrame()` method from the AnimatedGIF library and can be called repeatedly to display successive frames in case of an animation.
+This method wraps the `playFrame()` method from the AnimatedGIF library and can be called repeatedly to display successive frames.

 Example: